 The following Life Sciences guidance note Produced in partnership with Vincenzo Salvatore of Of counsel at Bonelli Erede law firm, Milan.
 Avvocato.
 Former head of the Legal Service at the European Medicines Agency provides comprehensive and up to date legal information covering:

 In recent years, we have witnessed a constantly growing interest from all stakeholders (the general public, patients associations, physicians, pharmaceutical industry and academia alike) to get access to information concerning medicinal products.
 Under this pressure, both legislators and medicines regulatory authorities have moved towards a more generous approach giving access to a larger set of documents and information related to the quality, safety and efficacy of medicinal products than ever before.
 In the EU, the European Medicines Agency (EMA) is the regulatory body responsible for the protection and promotion of human and animal health.
-Some of the EMA’s key responsibilities include the scientific evaluation of applications for marketing authorisation (MA) of medicines through the centralised procedure and the co-ordination of the EU pharmacovigilance system for the monitoring of the safety of medicinal products.
-The EMA therefore holds a large volume of scientific and clinical data on medicines.
-There are several channels through which documents and information on medicinal products can be accessed.
-These can broadly be summarised as the following:
+Some of the EMA’s key responsibilities include the scientific evaluation of applications for marketing authorisation (MA)

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.